ParthDhiman32/CRASHSENSE/journal.md

 now first of all i started to wire up the power system consistong of a USB C connector TP4056 for charging the battery and also a ME6211 to step down the voltage from 5V from the USB C to 3V3 volts on which the entire system will operate on if any sensor requires exact 5V signal i will either use a I2C signal logic level converter because f i directly feed the sensor 5V it will be output 3V3 signals to my ESP32 S3 and cook it

+so i worked on the power system i wired up a USB C connector to my TP4056 battery power managemnent IC and use it to charge my li-ion battries and also give the 3V3 volt regulator aka the ME6211 which is being fed the 5V from the TP4056 for it to be convertyed into stable 3V3 volts also i added 10uF capacitors at the input and output of each of the regualtors to store power and to stabelize voltage fluctuations which may take place

+after this i wired up the sd card module and added net labels for easily connecting them to my ESP32 S3 WROOM-1 module also i added one 10uF capacitor at the inputs of the SD card module to stabelize the voltage and a 100nF capacitor to filter out the any noise in the power signals which may interfere with the SD card module

+**Total time spent: ~2.5h** (including lapse and journalling)